Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 What you sleep on is important.
 You spend half your life in your bed; it is where your body rejuvenates through the night.

-You don't want to burden your bodies with toxic chemicals; you want to sleep with natural, non-toxic sheets and blankets.
+You don’t want to burden your body with toxic chemicals; you want to sleep with natural, non-toxic sheets and blankets.
 The best organic bedding is going to be toxin-free, comfortable, and last you a long time.
 It is going to be healthy for you and healthy for the planet.

 In this article, you will learn:

 - Why you should use organic bedding

 - Why you should avoid cheap organic bedding